Gornak40/algolymp/README.md

 - Use `-q` **or** `-q` and `-d` **or** `-q` and `-u` **or** `-q` and `-s` **or** `-q` and `-u` and `-s`;
 - Select sections in `-s` mode, selecting fields may end up with strange result;
 - Check the selected fields with `-q` before changing them;
+- Do not redirect fara output to the same file as input;
 - Check out the examples to learn how best to use this tool.